Loaded Zucchini Boats are hollowed zucchinis filled with marinara and sausage, topped with melty Cheddar cheese, and baked to perfection.

 • Freezing: Avoid freezing whole Zucchini Boats as they become mushy.
 However, the meat filling can be frozen for 2-3 months.

-• Storing Filling: Cool the filling, then store in a heavy-duty freezer bag or container, allowing expansion space.
+• Storing the Filling: Cool the filling, then store in a heavy-duty freezer bag or container, allowing expansion space.

 • Thawing and Reheating: Thaw in the fridge overnight; reheat on the stove over low heat for 15-20 minutes, stirring occasionally.